kartoFlane/superluminal2/skels/common/readme_changelog.txt

 Changelog

+2.0.3b beta:
+- Fixed shift-dragging the ship origin
+- Fixed a bug with messed up numbering when reordering game objects via ShipOverview, and then adding new objects of the same type

 2.0.3a beta:
 - Fixed a bug that would cause the editor to crash when you tried to open the editor without pointing it to the game's archives